Discovery Call

 Have you ever been on a date where they kept talking about themselves, showing no interest in knowing you?

 Jumping directly into your sales pitch without taking the time to understand your prospect and their needs is just like a date gone wrong.
-You can be sure that there’s no second date happening.
+Odds are pretty good that there won’t be a second date.

 For any relationship to develop, you need to take the time and put in the effort to understand the other person by asking the right questions.